interstitialRedirectModalTitle

 Green Infrastructure A larger view of the Project Oasis site shows the underground cistern under construction. © Jubilee Community Church

-The produce that is grown on the urban farm will be used by the church and made available for community members to harvest.
-Additionally, they will sell the produce to local restaurants.
+The produce that is grown on the urban farm is used by the church and made available for community members to harvest.

 “Proceeds from the sales will be used to help employ two or three people from the community during the growing season,” Pastor Andy said.
 “We will also be planting wildflowers throughout the farm, which will provide food for pollinators.”